Idmission-LLC/Sdk2SampleDemo/README.md

 |        Video ID         |       N/A       |          N/A          |         N/A         |       On Device        |

 ## SDK Version History
+#### v10.1.4.2.03 (26th February 2025)
+* Reduced the overall size of SDK.
+* Added configuration options to change the sequence of ID and Selfie capture.
+* Added support for the face mask detection model in the Medium version of the Android SDK.
+* Updated libraries to comply with Google Play Policy changes for READ_MEDIA_IMAGES and READ_MEDIA_VIDEO.
+* Added support to customize overlay and instruction images.
+* Non-English data fields are included in the response.
+* Updated all default AI models to the latest versions.

 #### v9.6.24.2.15 (03rd December 2024)
 * Improved capture quality with model updates that notify users of obstructions over key ID information.